 Skills to Get Ready for Grade 4: Mathematics

-By the end of third grade, children should be familiar with fractions and start to understand the “whys” of multiplication and division.
-They’ll begin to calculate the area of shapes and use different problem-solving strategies to solve word problems.
-They’ll work on these skill areas through a variety of activities:
+By the end of third grade, children need to be familiar with fractions and start to understand the “whys” of multiplication and division.
+In fourth grade, students begin to calculate the area of shapes and use different problem-solving strategies to solve word problems.
+To work on these skill areas, they’re expected to be able to:

 - Explain what multiplication and division are.